hmrc/mdtp-dog-team-apprentice/tasks/dom-manipulation.md

 3. On button click, the data should be refreshed from the server.
 4. On clicking a podcast item, the player panel should be populated with the content of that podcast.
 5. On clicking a podcast item, the view should swap automatically to the player panel.

+Use this Codepen template and this [finished example](https://codepen.io/jhackett1/pen/eVeQPG) to complete this task.

+Use the Audioboom API to supply your data.
+Documentation [is here](https://github.com/audioBoom/api).

+You can get a list of podcasts for a user [here](http://api.audioboom.com/users/185399/audio_clips.json).